 The population is growing quicker than the development (though there is plenty of that happening).
 Cars fill the streets finding a park almost anywhere, shop fronts on top of shop fronts, full of life and activity.
 All give the impression of a bubble about to burst.

-Some how it has retained its laid back island attitude, no one walks to fast and the hawkers don’t hassle you once you smile and say no. Everyone smiles all the time and are always there to answer your questions – it is definitely a no worries, no dramas kind of place!
+Somehow it has retained its laid back island attitude, no one walks too fast and the hawkers don’t hassle you once you smile and say no. Everyone smiles all the time and are always there to answer your questions – it is definitely a no worries, no dramas kind of place!

 Being an old colonial town there are a lot of historical things to see and do, but if you feel like getting in touch with your inner hipster put down that guide-book, grab your vintage camera (or buy one at one of the many stores that seem to sell everything) and head into the heart of the city.
 Let your nose and eyes be your guide… you won’t regret it.

 Ok, I know I told you to put away your guidebook before, but you can get it out again.
 George Town’s street art scene has become so well-known as a tourist attraction that you can now pick up maps from the information centre that detail where all of the major pieces are.
-Well worth doing as some of them are down little alley ways that are hard to find.
+Well worth doing as some of them are down little alleyways that are hard to find.
 In hunting for each peice I ended up seeing more of George Town than the main roads.
 What’s more, I found some great places to eat… which kept me energised for each new artwork.
 Keep your eyes peeled though as there are loads of new pieces that have cropped up and aren’t on the map.
 As for the map, you can grab a physical copy from most hostels or the information centre, or download it HERE.

 George Town has a lot to offer that you wouldn’t expect from an old colonial town on an island off Malaysia.
 I definitely recommend spending a day doing the “hipster trail” so that your eyes can feast as much as your stomach!